RamonAsuncion/wordfx/README.md

 Alvin Huynh is currently a Junior majoring in Computer Engineering\
 at Bucknell University.
 Alvin is getting a minor in Management.

-Ramon Asuncion is currently a Freshman that is undeclared at Bucknel University.
+Ramon Asuncion is currently a Freshman that is undeclared at Bucknell University.

-Olivia Peters...
+Olivia Peters is currently a Sophomore majoring in Computer Science\
+and Music Composition at Bucknell University.

 ## Project Information